top of page

 statement of integrity

-As your Alcohol Freedom Coach, I help you take back control of your drinking so it no longer runs your life.
+As your Alcohol Freedom Coach, I help you understand your relationship with alcohol clearly enough that it simply stops running your life.

 I stopped drinking in 2007, started again in 2016 and found a permanent way out in 2021.